 Vancouver and the Columbia River Gorge

-Set along the Columbia River, Vancouver’s lively downtown buzzes with brewpubs, coffeehouses, and restaurants—many with devoted LGBTQ+ followings—and a stunning riverfront with walking paths, tasting rooms, and eateries.
-For a tasty meal, head downtown to the Syrup Trap for Belgian waffles, Bleu Door Bakery for creative sandwiches and pastries, or Dandelion Teahouse & Apothecary to sip aromatic teas and lattes.
-Woman-owned SuLei Cellars is an inviting spot to sample local wine, and you’ll find a number of excellent LGBTQ+-embracing craft beer venues, including Loowit Brewing and Thirsty Sasquatch.
-Other spots where you’re apt to meet like-minded souls include Donnell’s Bar and The Grocery Cocktail and Social.
-In July, Saturday in the Park is the city’s premier Pride event, drawing visitors from throughout the region.
+Set along the Columbia River, Vancouver’s lively downtown buzzes with brewpubs, coffeehouses, and restaurants—many with devoted LGBTQ+ followings—and a stunning riverfront with walking paths and tasting rooms.
+For a tasty meal, head downtown to Bleu Door Bakery for creative sandwiches and pastries or Dandelion Teahouse & Apothecary to sip aromatic teas and lattes.
+You’ll also find several excellent LGBTQ+-embracing craft beer venues, including Loowit Brewing and Thirsty Sasquatch.

 From Vancouver, scenic Highway 14 runs east through the Columbia River Gorge, where you’ll encounter stunning hiking trails, friendly small towns, and a growing wine scene.
 One of these charming hamlets, Stevenson, hosts Skamania Pride in early June.
-Base yourself at the Society Hotel to enjoy nearby wine tastings at Syncline Winery or AniChe Cellars.
-For bites, don’t miss Everybody’s Brewing and Henni’s Kitchen & Bar.

 Bellingham